 In the digital era, customers’ expectations are high.
 This calls for an IT strategy that considers processes and data flows in the context of a customer’s journey and creates digital services for those journeys based on a modernized digital business platform.
-Here, JP Morgenthal, DXC Technology’s chief technology officer, Application Services, and a Distinguished Technologist, lays out the challenges and opportunities confronting chief information officers (CIOs), and delves more deeply into the topic in a position paper on improving digital application experiences.
+Here’s a look at the challenges and opportunities confronting chief information officers (CIOs).
+For more on the topic, see our position paper on improving digital application experiences.

 1. The CIO’s top challenges